 The tests on the Wumpus world confirmed that resorting to our dedicated propositional reasoner whenever possible is useful.
 In the Wumpus world, removing entailed assertions helped a lot.
-In contrast, for the randomly generated update examples, finding entailed assertions proved to be too costly.
+In contrast, for the randomly generated update examples, finding entailed assertions did not pay off.

 Using Otter as a theorem prover might be considered somewhat unfair (to the theorem proving approach), since it is no longer actively maintained and optimized.
 The conversion to full first order CNF proved to be the biggest obstacle for Otter.
-We chose to use Otter because it supports query-answering, which is not supported by most current provers [Waldinger, 2007], but vital in some domains.
-If this is to change,7 we can try to resort to state-of-the art theorem provers for reasoning in $ALCO^+$.
-This may allow us to really exploit the fact that $ALCO^+$ admits smaller updated ABoxes than $ALCO^{@}$.
-Alternatively, one could also try to use a more dedicated reasoning system for $ALCO^+$ [Schmidt and Tishkovsky, 2007].
+We chose to use Otter because it supports query-answering, which is not supported by most current provers [26], but vital in some domains.
+If this is to change, we can try to resort to state-of-the art theorem provers for reasoning in $\mathcal{ALCO}^+$ .
+This may allow us to really exploit the fact that $\mathcal{ALCO}^+$ admits smaller updated ABoxes than $\mathcal{ALCO}^{@}$ .
+Alternatively, one could also try to use a more dedicated reasoning system for $\mathcal{ALCO}^+$ [22].

 Acknowledgments: Many thanks to Albert Oliveras for his help regarding the construction of a backjump clause in the DPLL(T) approach.